ndjinga/SOLVERLAB/CoreFlows/gui/doc/svlinstallation.rst

 --------------------------

 The most simple installation process and should suit to most users.
-This way of installation will download the following dependencies you need to have internet.
+This way of installation will download the some dependencies, you need to have internet.

 Start by creating two folders on the same level as the source.